 For the Cornbread Crust:

-- To the dry ingredients add the milk, whisked egg and melted butter.
+- In a mixing bowl, whisk the dry ingredients together: flour, cornmeal, baking powder, baking soda, salt and sugar (be sure to cut the salt by half if using salted vegan butter).
+To the dry ingredients add the milk, whisked egg and melted butter.
 Stir until all ingredients are just incorporated.

 To Assemble and Bake:

 - Using a large #20 cookie scoop or 3 Tbs, drop scoop-fulls of cornbread on top of the filling.
 Fill in the gaps, with smaller scoops as needed until all the cornbread mixture is used up.
 There will be some gaps on top of the pot pie.
 This is okay, as those gaps will fill in as the pot pie bakes.
 Sprinkle top with chopped sage.